hashgraph/stablecoin-studio/sdk/README.md

 # Build

-1. Clone the repo and open a terminal in the root folder
+1. Clone the repo and open a terminal in the root folder.
 2. Run `node install.js`.
 To install all the dependencies and links.
-3. `cd` into `./contracts`
+3. `cd` into `./contracts`.
+4. Run `npm run compile` to compile the contracts.
-4. Run `npm run build` to build the contracts.
+5. Run `npm run build` to build the contracts.
-5. `cd` into `./sdk`
+6. `cd` into `./sdk`.
-6. Make your changes.
+7. Make your changes.
-7. Run `npm run build` to build the SDK.
+8. Run `npm run build` to build the SDK.
-8. Import and use the SDK.
-Or use one of the example projects under `/examples`
+9. Import and use the SDK.
+Or use one of the example projects under `/examples`.

 # Quick Start
 ## Initialization